 Your Mexican auto insurance will also refute any claim if you have received a citation for drunk driving.

 In Mexico, the legal drinking age is 18.
-Police in border towns and the large tourist spots of the Yucatán Peninsula, Pacific Coast
+Police in border towns and the large tourist spots of the Yucatán Peninsula, Pacific Coast and Baja California are clamping down on travelers who visit Mexico for the sole purpose of partying themselves into oblivion.

 While Mexico doesn't prohibit traveling with liquor in a vehicle, it’s illegal to drink on the street; travelers can and will be fined, or jailed for public drunkenness.